conversationai/wikidetox/wikiconv/README.md

     provides the id of first creation of the action that was modified, removed, or restored respectively.

+## Visualization of the English Dataset

+Play with our [visualization of the English Dataset](http://conv-view.wikidetox-viz.appspot.com/) with the support from [Perspective API](https://www.perspectiveapi.com/), you can now browse the comments posted to Wikipedia by Toxicity.
+Click on the comment and you can find the whole conversation with it, click on the link you'll be directed to the revision when this comment was posted.
+You can also search comments by page or user.

+*If there's any comment you found containing personal information (PII), please do not hesitate contacting us at yiqing(dot)cs(dot)cornell(dot)edu.*

+This system is still under development, any suggestions are welcome!

 ## Conversation Constructor for Wikipedia Talk Pages